Data Centers in Nigeria

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: The market has over 1 direct on-ramp, enabling dedicated private access to 1 cloud region, as of September 2025.
-AWS offers direct connectivity, significantly reducing latency for hybrid cloud workloads.
+Direct Cloud On-Ramps: The market has 1 direct cloud on-ramp, enabling dedicated access to 1 cloud region as of September 2025.

-Internet Exchange Points (IXPs): The Internet Exchange Point of Nigeria (IXPN) is central to the country's ecosystem.
-Peering at IXPN keeps domestic traffic within Nigeria, drastically improving performance and lowering transit costs for service providers.
+Internet Exchange Points (IXPs): The primary exchange is the Internet Exchange Point of Nigeria (IXPN).
+IXPN is critical for keeping domestic traffic within the country, reducing latency and lowering costs for service providers.

 Power Analysis

 Average Cost Of Power: Industrial power is priced at approximately ₦24.60/kWh, as of September 2025.
-This cost is competitive within the region but can be subject to fluctuations based on fuel costs and currency exchange rates.
+This competitive rate is offset by the need for substantial investment in backup power infrastructure.

-Power Grid Reliability: The national power grid faces significant reliability challenges.
-Consequently, all reputable data centers in Nigeria operate with extensive on-site power infrastructure, including multiple diesel generators and UPS systems, to guarantee uptime.
+Power Grid Reliability: The national grid has known reliability issues.
+Consequently, all enterprise-grade data centers in Nigeria are engineered with extensive N+1 or 2N redundant power systems, including diesel generators and UPS units, to guarantee uptime.

 Market Access, Business & Tax Climate